wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 ```
 {% endcode %}

 How about that?
-With just that line of code (and the required validations on your object model), CFWheels will do the following:
+With just that line of code (and the required validations on your object model), Wheels will do the following:

 * Generate an HTML unordered list with a HTML class name of `errorMessages`.
 * Display all the error messages on your `profile` object as list items in that unordered list.